2022 Ukrainian prisoner of war beheading

-A video depicting the decapitation of a Ukrainian prisoner of war was first published online on 11 April 2023, and then circulated through pro-Russian sources.
-The video shows men in military uniforms with Russian military insignia and wearing masks cutting off the head of a man in a military uniform with Ukrainian insignia.
+A video depicting the decapitation of a Ukrainian prisoner of war by Russian soldiers was first published online on 11 April 2023, and then circulated through pro-Russian sources.
+The video showed masked Russian soldiers cutting off the head of a Ukrainian soldier who was presumed to be a prisoner of war.

 The video attracted the attention of many political figures and media.
-The video's exceptional cruelty was noticed, and the actions of the Russian military were compared to the ISIS.
-At the same time, a number of pro-Russian Telegram channels approved of the video.
+As a result of the video's graphic nature, comparisons to the Islamic State were made.
+A number of pro-Russian Telegram channels also praised the video.

 Beheading

 The first known publication of the video occurred 11 April 2023 at 22:24 Moscow time.
 At 22:40 it was distributed by Vladislav Pozdnyakov, founder of Male State, an extremist political party in Russia.

 Earlier, on 8 April, pro-Russian Telegram channels began to distribute another video of beheaded Ukrainian soldiers showing two headless corpses of Ukrainian soldiers lying on the ground next to a broken armored vehicle.
 The hands of the dead soldiers were also cut off.

 In the video, a man is lying on the ground, dressed in a military uniform, which has a yellow band on the sleeve, used by the Armed Forces of Ukraine.
 A masked man with a white band on his arm used by the Russian military is seen standing over him.
 This man then decapitates the prisoner lying on the ground.
 The one who cuts off his head is given instructions over the radio.
 The victim screams in pain.
 Nearby there are people shouting in Russian: "We work, brothers!
 Cut it off, asshole!
 Break his spine!
 What, you've never cut off some heads?
 Until the end, asshole."
 After the decapitation, the operator of the video clip said: "Put it in the fucking bag.
 And send it to the commander."